Bura Na Mano Holi Hai !!!

 Holi Thali at Maharaja Bhog at Juhu

-I got a kind invitation by Mr. Ashish Maheshwari, founder, and director of Maharaja Bhog to savour their Holi special Thali which was available till the mid of March.
+I got a kind invitation from Mr. Ashish Maheshwari, founder, and director of Maharaja Bhog to savor their Holi special Thali which was available till the mid of March.

 ATITHI DEVO BHAVA ! is the principle at Maharaja Bhog

 Service with a smile is what greeted us that afternoon.
-The restaurant wore a festive look with cute caricatures of children playing with holi pichkaris and colour on the entrance door.
-Impressed with spacious comfortable seating, tapestry done in subtle colours and soft classical music, I was now looking forward to this royal dining experience.
+The restaurant wore a festive look with cute caricatures of children playing with Holi pichkaris and colour on the entrance door.
+Impressed with spacious comfortable seating, tapestry done in subtle colors, and soft classical music, I was now looking forward to this royal dining experience.

 This place serves Rajasthani/Gujurati cuisine.
 The spread was scrumptious and full of variety.
 At first, our hands were washed in warm water, hence the service began.
 Chaas and sweet Kesar sherbet were poured into our glasses.
 Chutneys, pickle, and raita, two types of farsans, dal pakwan, gulab jamun ki sabzi, tindora achari, aloo lasuniya, Mix kathol, Rajasthani/ Gujarati dal, kadi, papad were served in each of the copper bowls.
 All the dish was perfectly seasoned and tasted top-notch.